The Epicurean Propositions

 Section 13

-What are the other consequences the ancients would probably have drawn from the principle of a mutual gravitation directly proportional to the masses and varying inversely as the square of the distance.
+The ancients thus have the principle of a mutual gravitation directly proportional to the masses and varying inversely as the square of the distance.

 Section 14